hughbien/notebook/molecular_and_cell_biology_for_dummies.md

 Signals from one cell will trigger a response in another far away - the signals are called **hormones**.
 The hormone insulin is produced by pancreas cells to tell blood cells to take glucose out of the blood as a food source.

+A cell can recognize signals only if it has a **receptor** for it.
+Kind of like the observer pattern.
+They've got receptors in two locations: inside the cells for signaling molecules which can cross the membrane, in the plasma membrane for other molecules.

+Receptor proteins have binding sites for signals.
+When ligands - signaling molecules - bind to these proteins, they change shape and set off a series of events in the cell.
+This process is called **signal transduction**.

+A signal may be amplified via a **signal transduction pathway**.
+This is similar to the series of chain reactions of signal transduction.
+They main difference is the pathway can activate many secondary messengers at once.

+Deactivating a signal happens when the primary messenger stops sending it.
+Some molecules in the cell are used to shut the messenger down: phosphatases, activated G proteins, Ras proteins, and second messenger molecules.